ssherriff/myfinances/README.md

     ./myfinances -key=FIELDBOOKKEY -secret=FIELDBOOKSECRET -bookID=FIELDBOOKBOOKID

+Easiest to use helper run script.
+Copy run.default.sh and just rename as run.sh.
+Edit this line with your details:

+    ./myfinances -key=key-1 -secret=SECRET -bookID=BOOKID

+Save and just run as:

+    ./run.sh

 ## Testing

 App is setup to use GoConvey, but standard go testing can also be used.
 A helper script is available.